puppetlabs/design-system/packages/react-components/README.md

 ### Publicly available variables and helpers

-A set of common variables and mixins can be found in the [public scss directory](source/scss/library/public).
-You will automatically have access to them in your code.
-Note: users of CSS Modules with sass-loader (`*.module.scss` files) may need to `@import '~@puppet/react-components/source/scss/library/public/index';` for access to the public variables.
+A set of common variables and mixins can be found in the sass-variables package.
+You should automatically have access to them in your code.
+Note: users of CSS Modules with sass-loader (`*.module.scss` files) may need to `@import '~@puppet/sass-variables/index';` for access to the public variables.

 ```
 .my-class {